In a hostel in Quito, Ecuador I met a friendly young Canadian traveller on his first big backpacking trip.

 I think that when we take a trip there is a feeling that we should see as much as possible while we have the opportunity.
 If you travel to the UK then you should see Ireland too because after all, it’s right there.
 You think to yourself that it would be a shame not to see Europe as well… before you know it your travel plans have expanded to include eight different countries in one month.

 I understand the feeling of wanting to see every little corner of this big and amazing world.
 However, the problem with cramming too much into your travel plans is that it will leave you stretched too thin and makes it harder to enjoy any of it.

-The list of things that you can see and do is infinite, but your time, energy and money is not.
+The list of things you can see and do is infinite, but your time, energy and money are not.